vtex/shoreline/.github/ISSUE_TEMPLATE/support-question.md

 ---
-name: '💬 Support or Feedback'
+name: 💬 Support or Feedback
-about: 'If you need support or need to give us some feedback.'
+about: If you need support or need to give us some feedback.
 ---

 # Support or Feedback